Persistent spinal pain syndrome: Spinal stenosis

-Post-operative MRI findings of stenosis are probably of limited value compared to symptoms experienced by patients.
-Patients' perception of improvement had a much stronger correlation with long-term surgical outcome than structural findings seen on post-operation magnetic resonance imaging.
+Postoperative MRI findings of stenosis are probably of limited value compared to symptoms experienced by patients.
+Patients' perception of improvement showed a much stronger correlation with long-term surgical outcome than did structural findings on postoperative MRI.
 Degenerative findings had a greater effect on patients' walking capacity than stenotic findings.

-Postoperative radiologic stenosis was very common in patients operated on for lumbar spinal stenosis, but this did not correlate with clinical outcome.
-The clinician must be cautious when reconciling clinical symptoms and signs with postoperative computed tomography findings in patients operated on for lumbar spinal stenosis.
+Postoperative radiologic stenosis was very common in patients operated on for lumbar spinal stenosis, but this did not correlate with clinical endpoints.
+The clinician must be cautious when reconciling clinical symptoms and signs with postoperative CT findings in patients operated on for lumbar spinal stenosis.

 A study from Georgetown University reported on one-hundred patients who had undergone decompressive surgery for lumbar stenosis between 1980 and 1985.
 Four patients with post-fusion stenosis were included.
 A 5-year follow-up period was achieved in 88 patients.
 The mean age was 67 years, and 80% were over 60 years of age.
 There was a high incidence of coexisting medical diseases, but the principal disability was lumbar stenosis with neurological involvement.
-Initially there was a high incidence of success, but recurrence of neurological involvement and persistence of low-back pain led to an increasing number of failures.
-By 5 years this number had reached 27% of the available population pool, suggesting that the failure rate could reach 50% within the projected life expectancies of most patients.
-Of the 26 failures, 16 were secondary to renewed neurological involvement, which occurred at new levels of stenosis in eight and recurrence of stenosis at operative levels in eight.
+Initially, there was a high incidence of success, but recurrence of neurological involvement and persistence of low-back pain led to an increasing number of failures.
+By 5 years, this number had reached 27% of the available population, suggesting that the failure rate could reach 50% within the projected life expectancies of most patients.
+Of the 26 failures, 16 were secondary to renewed neurological involvement, which occurred at new levels of stenosis in eight and at operative levels in eight.
 Reoperation was successful in 12 of these 16 patients, but two required a third operation.
 The incidence of spondylolisthesis at 5 years was higher in the surgical failures (12 of 26 patients) than in the surgical successes (16 of 64).
 Spondylolisthetic stenosis tended to recur within a few years following decompression.
 Because of age and associated illnesses, fusion may be difficult to achieve in this group.